ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Functions.md

         fmt.Println(sum)        // prints 8
 	}

-Go also let's you ignore specific fields in the return values using the `_` variable.
+Go also lets you ignore specific fields in the return values using the `_` variable.

     package main